rahulsharma-rks/dailyInventoryReport-aws/README.md

 2. Verify AWS Config and CloudTrail are properly configured
 3. Ensure all IAM permissions are correctly set
 4. Review the CloudFormation stack events for deployment issues

-## License

-This solution is provided as-is for educational and operational purposes.
-Modify as needed for your specific requirements.